impostorsguides/impostorsguides.github.io/rbenv/part-2/2-aa-content.md

 Here we can see that, for example, `2.0.0.p247` has been changed to `2.0.0.z.247`, because ".p247" matches the replacement pattern.
 On the other hand, `2.1.0.preview1` remains unchanged because the "p" character is not followed by a digit.

 Next `sed` command is `s/$/.z/;`.
 Another search-and-replace command.
-The "$" sign represents the end of the input, again according to [this link](https://web.archive.org/web/20221021041253/https://users.monash.edu.au/~erict/Resources/sed/).
+The "$" sign represents the end of the input, again according to [this link](https://web.archive.org/web/20221021041253/https://users.monash.edu.au/~erict/Resources/sed/){:target="_blank" rel="noopener"}.
 So we're searching for the end of the input, and we're replacing it with ".z".
 Essentially we're concatenating ".z" to the end of the input line.
 We can test that again, by running this command after our previous commands:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-18mar2023-1103am.png" width="70%" style="border: 1px solid black; padding: 0.5em">